-After spending a week tracking down my immediate supervisor, Supervisory Special Agent (SSA) Dan Kelly, I requested a mentor.
+After tracking down my immediate supervisor, Supervisory Special Agent (SSA) Dan Kelly, I requested a mentor.
 Having zero criminal investigative experience, I needed guidance.
 SSA Kelly told me he was waiting for a transfer and directed me to SA Tim O’Malley.
 SA O’Malley subsequently told me he too was waiting for a transfer, and to let the senior agents "come to me."

 In December 2005 a senior agent finally came to me.
 At the FBI Honolulu Christmas party, I was sexually harassed by the FBI Honolulu Special Agent in Charge (SAC) Charles Goodwin, on behalf of a female Assistant SAC (ASAC) who wanted to give me her hotel room key.
 I declined.

-In January of 2006 I was told by TA Olson to put 8:15am to 6:15pm, Monday-Friday, on all of my time and attendance cards, regardless of hours worked.
+In January of 2006 I was told by my training agent to put 8:15am to 6:15pm, Monday-Friday, on all of my time and attendance cards, regardless of hours worked.
 The drug squad secretary was a witness.
 Over four months, I was directed by senior agents to do about 8 hours of work per week.
 In February 2006 I became a whistleblower under 5 U.S.C. §2303 by communicating the following protected disclosures to SAC Goodwin:

 (1) I have seen my supervisor only four times in four months (evidencing time and attendance fraud); (2) The drug squad has had zero meetings (evidencing gross mismanagement); and (3) I don't know what I’m supposed to be doing (evidencing a lack of "vigilant oversight and direction", as required for probationary new agents under FBI MAOP §21-1).

 SAC Goodwin was the highest-ranking FBI official in the state of Hawaii.

-SA Hank Hanberger was a witness to the protected disclosures.
-SAC Goodwin, however, refused to communicate with me (presumably out of concern for a sexual harassment lawsuit, on the eve of his retirement).
-SA Hanberger and I were escorted from SAC Goodwin's office, by SAC Goodwin's secretary, to the office of ASAC Robert J. Casey.
+A Senior Agent was a witness to the protected disclosures.
+SAC Goodwin, however, refused to communicate with me, presumably out of concern for a sexual harassment lawsuit on the eve of his retirement.
+The Senior Agent and I were escorted from SAC Goodwin's office, by SAC Goodwin's secretary, to the office of ASAC Robert J. Casey.
 After suggesting I be reassigned to another squad or transferred back to my previous position as an intelligence analyst, ASAC Casey agreed to transfer me, without objection.